-For a decade of my life I was privileged to lead a church that was very effective at reaching the lost.
+For a decade of my life I was privileged to lead a church that could effectively reach the lost.
 Through prayer, hard work and a relentless Gospel focus we experienced strong growth primarily due to new believers being added to our church roles.
 During that time God taught me many hard and valuable lessons that have stuck with me to this day.

 In the 19 years since being a pastor I’ve been blessed to lead a ministry called Dare 2 Share, a ministry that focuses on equipping teenagers to share the Gospel with their peers.
 In this time I’ve talked to thousands of youth leaders and preached at many churches, both big and small, across the nation.
 And I’ve noticed a pattern in these churches…most of them are not effectively reaching the lost with the Gospel in their own communities.